 Governments are increasingly taking steps to prevent, control and eradicate alien species invasions.
-More than half (55 per cent) of the Parties to the CBD currently have national policies relevant to tackling this major threat to biodiversity.
-137 Around 60 per cent of the national reports assessed for this Outlook suggest that progress is being made towards this target.
-Among the actions that have been taken are efforts to eradicate various invasive alien species, such as water hyacinth (Rwanda) and mongoose (Japan), the development of black lists (Belgium and Norway) and the collection of information on invasive alien speices (Iraq).
-Generally the reports suggest that actions tend to be concentrated on control and eradication, with relatively few examples of actions to identify, prioritize and manage the pathways of introduction.
-138 of invasive alien species in different regions (See Figure 9.3).
-140
+More than half (55 per cent) of the Parties to the CBD currently have national policies relevant to tackling this major threat to biodiversity.136 Around 60 per cent of the national reports assessed for this Outlook suggest that progress is being made towards this target.
+Among the actions that have been taken are efforts to eradicate various invasive alien species, such as water hyacinth (Rwanda) and mongoose (Japan), the development of black lists (Belgium and Norway) and the collection of information on invasive alien species (Iraq).
+Generally the reports suggest that actions tend to be concentrated on control and eradication, with relatively few examples of actions to identify, prioritize and manage the pathways of introduction.137 mean of cumulative number of invasive alien species across these 21 countries.
+The value has been set to 1 for 1970 and the unshaded area represents the 95% confidence interval.140